 Upon its discovery in 1841, by Sir James Clark Ross, the site was named Erebus, after a particularly dark section of Hades, in ancient Greek mythology.

 The site was first explored in detail by a scientific team in December of 1912.
 Two of the camps used have now been recognized for their historic significance.

 The first known successful climb to the crater summit occurred in 1908, by a group led by Sir Ernest Shackleton.

-This place would make an incredible movie set.
+This place would also make an incredible movie set.